Setup regarding PayPal Standard Implementation using IPN.

 (as well as any emails paypal send themselves)

-When returning to your site and the payment has been successful, the normal thank you page will be displayed.
+On returning to your site assuming the payment has been successful, the normal thank you page will be displayed.
 If the customer cancels the transaction, no emails will be sent.

-I hope the above is understandable, but do feel free to ask any questions you might have in the comments section below…..
+I hope the above is understandable, but do feel free to ask any questions via the usual channels (email/forum/contact form)…..

 Setup/Enable PayPal “Instant Payment Notifications” (IPN)

 How to enable IPN in your paypal account